yetulaxman/linux-2/_tutorials/02b-Container-lifecycle-management.md

 docker ps -a

 ```
-In the above steps, we saw how to get the short container ID of all our containers using `docker ps -a`
+In the above steps, we saw how to get the shorter container IDs of all our containers using `docker ps -a`

 Try adding the `--no-trunc` flag to see the entire container ID: